A DigitalNZ Story by Zokoroa

 pay equity, gender pay gap, equal pay for equal work, minimum wage, pay, salaries, women, women workers, female workers, discrimination, equality, gender, workers, jobs, occupation, stereotypes, bias

 How far has NZ come with equal pay and pay equity since women were granted the vote in 1893?
 Equal pay is when men and women get paid the same for doing the same work - equal pay for equal work.
 Pay equity is when women and men receive the same pay for doing jobs that are different, but of equal value (that is, jobs that require similar degrees of skills, responsibility and effort).
 Let's explore NZ's gender pay gap for women through the eyes of cartoonists and the news media.
-We'll look at attitudes to women workers; the legislative journey for equal pay; and female-dominated professions and pay parity.
+We'll look at attitudes to women workers; the legislative journey for equal pay which led to the Equal Pay Act being passed into law on 20 October 1972; and female-dominated professions and pay parity.
 We'll also celebrate successes along the way leading up to the Equal Pay Amendment Act 2020 which introduced a process for hearing claims.

 Alexander Turnbull Library